jonobrands/JDP/backend/README.md

 # CaseConWeb Backend

+> Note: This document is superseded by MASTER_BLUEPRINT.md.
+For the authoritative, consolidated source, see [MASTER_BLUEPRINT.md](../MASTER_BLUEPRINT.md).

 This is the backend service for the CaseConWeb application, providing a RESTful API for the frontend to interact with the database and handle business logic.

 ## Features